chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Fast Chain-of-Thought: A Glance of Future from Parallel Decoding Leads to Answers Faster](https://arxiv.org/abs/2311.08263)
 - [ ] [Skeleton-of-Thought: Large Language Models Can Do Parallel Decoding](https://arxiv.org/abs/2307.15337)

-### 3D Parallelism 💡

-Some knowledege about data parallel, model tensor parallel, and model pipeline parallel will help in this track.

-- [x] ⭐ [Efficiently Scaling Transformer Inference](https://arxiv.org/abs/2211.05102): use model parallel to accelerating inference, by Google, in MLSys'23
-- [ ] [HexGen: Generative Inference of Foundation Model over Heterogeneous Decentralized Environment](https://arxiv.org/abs/2311.11514):  a distributed inference engine that supports asymmetric partitioning of the inference computation

 ### Speculative Decoding

 Also named as Speculative Sampling, model collaboration.